 Christine is passionate about concussion recovery, and in 2016 she attended the 5th International Conference on Concussion in Sport in Berlin, Germany.

-In addition to experience conducting initial assessments for acute sports concussion patients, and working with physicians to determine best management and follow-up practices for concussed patients, she is also a contributing author to the following article: “Clinical characteristics, referral patterns and time to recovery in youth and adults following a sport-related concussion (SRC)”.
+Christine has signficant experience conducting initial assessments for sports concussion patients.
+She has also worked with physicians to determine best management and follow-up practices for those with concussion.
+In addition, Christine is a contributing author to the following article: “Clinical characteristics, referral patterns and time to recovery in youth and adults following a sport-related concussion (SRC)”.

-Christine currently also serves as an athletic therapist for Hockey Canada’s National Women’s Olympic Team, owns and operates her own performance consulting business, and helps provide care to rodeo athletes on the international circuit as a member of the Canadian Pro Rodeo Sports Medicine Society.
+Christine is also an athletic therapist for Hockey Canada’s National Women’s Olympic Team, and helps provide care to rodeo athletes on the international circuit.

-Rose Kristiansen has over 16 years experience specializing in helping children and adults who have sustained brain injuries, focused on helping them return to play, sport, school, and work.
+Rose Kristiansen has over 16 years experience specializing in helping children and adults who have sustained brain injuries.
+Her focus is on helping them return to play, sport, school, and work.

 Rose and Dr. Rhine are the developers of the Progressive Activation and Concussion Education (P.A.C.E.) app.
-The PACE app helps parents guide the management of their child’s concussion with a medically reviewed, step-by-step action plan for concussion recovery.
-For example, after a concussion has been diagnosed by a doctor, the app identifies trigger symptoms and provides information about how to deal with them.
-P.A.C.E. is designed as a comprehensive tool for improving concussion care and management and was created with the support of the Public Health Agency of Canada as part of a larger initiative to unify and harmonize concussion care.
-It will be available for iPhones and Android devices in March 2018.
+The PACE app helps parents guide their child's recovery from concussion.
+For example, after a concussion has been diagnosed by a doctor, the app identifies symptoms and gives information about how to deal with them.
+P.A.C.E. was created with the support of the Public Health Agency of Canada as part of a larger initiative to unify and harmonize concussion care.